queite/queite.github.io/LearningProjects/ShoppingCart/README.md

 # SHOPPING CART :shopping_cart:

-Project build-up in the Web Development Fundamentals Module' block of the [Trybe](https://www.betrybe.com/) course.
+Project build-up in the Web Development Fundamentals Module at [Trybe](https://www.betrybe.com/).

 This is a dinamic shopping cart using data from an API.